-to automated, in-game matchmaking solutions that lack the functionality to support persistent, socially-linked teams and the scheduling of voluntarily accepted matches with other teams.
+There is a subset of frequent online gamers who value play that is both balanced and socially meaningful.
+However, these same gamers are often limited to automated, in-game matchmaking solutions that lack the functionality to support persistent, socially-linked teams and the scheduling of voluntarily accepted matches with other teams.

-In order to create Tag, I followed a comprehensive approach to information design involving competitor research, user task flows, hand-drawn wireframes, iterative digital wireframes, visual research, aesthetic development, digital page mockups, and a web-ready interactive prototype.
+For this project, I developed a structure and aesthetic for a data-driven website.
+In order to create Tag, I followed a comprehensive approach to information design involving competitor research, user task flows, iterative wireframes, visual research, aesthetic development, high-fidelity styleframes, and a web-ready interactive prototype.

 The prototype was built to give viewers an understanding of how Tag might exist as a living ecosystem of players and teams.
 Powered by AngularJS, the prototype uses several external JSON files to populate players, teams, and matches.
 I used Python to generate random match data and translate this into a JSON feed for the application.